WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 Evaluate resectability

-Evaluate whether complete cytoreduction is achievable.
+Assess whether complete cytoreduction (CC0/CC1) is technically achievable.

 Assess optimal timing